Topics Map > Technical Documentation > Google Doc

 - Determine whether you could perform each assigned role and whether each is sufficiently challenging.

-- Create a template for the activity using Google Docs and/or create a Zoom session in which groups can work collaboratively.
+- Create a template for the activity using Google Docs.

 - Present the lecture, show the video, or assign the reading.